 If you have a tight budget and can't afford surgeries for your pups, luckily for you, there are now natural remedies that can help with dog cataracts.

-1. Herbs as a Natural Remedy for Dog Cataracts
+1. Natural herbs for Cataracts

 Of course, the all-natural herbs come in to save us again.
 There are now herbal medications that can help slow the progression of dog cataracts.